tapebrief

 Keith Weiss · Morgan Stanley

-How does strong demand translate into commercial bookings, especially with different contracting cycles between seats and consumption?
-Where will the funding come from long-term if IT spending and GDP growth aren't increasing?
+How does strong demand translate into commercial bookings given different contracting cycles between seats and consumption models?
+Who ultimately pays for this AI investment if IT spending and GDP growth aren't increasing?

 Carl Kirsten · UBS